Turin (Italy)

 The flexibility to perform in-circuit testing at any time with few operator interventions and the possibility to rely on advanced diagnostic tools capable of constantly monitoring the status of the in-circuit testers is becoming increasingly important to ensure production continuity.

-The SPEA T300 bed-of-nails tester can be configured in several automatic operating modes, including integration into the production line, the combination with robots, or automatic board loaders/unloaders eliminating any manual operations.
+The SPEA in-line bed-of-nails testers for ICT testing can be configured in several automatic operating modes, including integration into the production line, the combination with robots, or automatic board loaders/unloaders eliminating any manual operations.

-Additionally, it embeds smart sensors to monitor its performance, optimize its use, and predict maintenance reducing any risk of testing interruptions and delays.
+Additionally, they embed smart sensors to monitor its performance, optimize its use, and predict maintenance reducing any risk of testing interruptions and delays.

 Share with